omondal/DR_ATE_estimation/README.md

 # DR_ATE_estimation

 This is a test repository with code which implements doubly robust average treatment effect estimation using data from the Job Training Partnership Act (JTPA) Study.
 Details of this study may be found in [[1]](#1).
-Details and motivations for doubly robust estimation may be found in multiple papers with [[2]](#2) being the most relevant for this discussion.
+Details and motivations for doubly robust estimation may be found in multiple papers with [[2]](#2) being the most relevant for this discussion (see also [this](https://www.youtube.com/watch?v=eHOjmyoPCFU&ab_channel=BeckerFriedmanInstituteatUChicago-BFI) useful presentation by Victor Chernozhukov).

 The complete dataset may be downloaded from https://www.upjohn.org/data-tools/employment-research-data-center/national-jtpa-study, but only a small selection is used for this exercise (included as `jtpa_reasons_outcome.csv`).